SU-CS308-22FA/Team-16-FanHub/README.md

 As our web application is an ongoing project we might have some bugs, if you find a bug you can report it by using github "Issues" tab on the left corner of the repository navigation bar and click "New issue".
 Another way of reporting bugs is through the application.
 You can use the "Help" tab and our admins will be notified.
 It is a good idea to give details about the issue while reporting so that the issue can be dealt with accordingly.

-One of our bugs is the forum page does not load in the first click when you go back and click again it loads.

-Another one is users can like and dislike posts and campaigns more than one.

 Even though it is not a bug, one improvement that can be made is when publishing a campaign.
 Currently the URL is needed of the photo that is wanted to publish, an improvement can be made through using a image picker instead of URL.
+Besides that, the forum page does not open on the first try.
+It only loads on the second click on the forum button.

 ## Developer Documentation: